Ushakothi Wildlife Sanctuary

 Ushakothi Wildlife Sanctuary, also called Badrama Wildlife Sanctuary was established in 1962 over a forest area of about 304.03 square kilometres.
-It is situated at a distance of about 22 kilometres from Sambalpur.
+It is situated at a distance of about 22 kilometres from Sambalpur, India.
 To the west of the Sanctuary lies Hirakud Dam.

-The sanctuary consist of principaly dry deciduous forest with floral species like sal, sandalwood, arjun, neem, acacia, casuarinas.
+The sanctuary consist of principal dry deciduous forest with floral species like sal, sandalwood, arjun, neem, acacia, casuarinas.
 The fauna includes, amongst others, tigers, elephants, sambar, leopards and bison.
 Presently there are about 15 tigers and 35 elephants in the sanctuary.
 It is rich in avifaunal wealth and the main attraction of this sanctuary are racket tail drangos and flying squirrel.
 For night halts there is one two roomed forest rest house inside the sanctuary.
 The reservations can be done through the Divisional Forest Officer of the same sanctuary, Sambalpur.

 How To Reach

 Ushakoti Wildlife Sanctuary in situated 22 km from Sambalpur on NH-53, which is Mumbai-Kolkata Highway or AH-46.
 The Highway dissects the sanctuary in 2 parts.
 Travelling in vehicles during dawn, evening & night time is very risky.
 Cases of accidents due to Elephants & other animals are very common.
 Tourists are advised to travel in Ushakoti region at day time only from 6.00 AM to 6.00 PM.